Why Reusable K Cup?

-Whether it be before your commute to work on your way to class, the refillable k-cup is easy to use and tastes better than the store bought pre-packaged cups you can find at your local grocery retailer.
-Plus, using a refillable k-cup will save you a lot of money.
-Filling up a reusable k-cup is as simple as opening the lid, filling it to the brim with your favorite Weaver’s Coffee selection, popping it in the Coffee Machine and pressing go.
-To clean it out is easy, empty the coffee grinds into the trash, or into your garden or compost, wash out the refillable k-cup in the sink, and you’re ready for your second cup of coffee.
+Whether it be before your commute to work on your way to class, the refillable and reusable k-cup is easy to use and tastes better than the store bought pre-packaged cups you can find at your local grocery retailer.
+Plus, using a refillable and reusable k-cup will save you a lot of money.
+Filling up a reusable k-cup is as simple as opening the lid, filling it to the fill lines with your favorite Weaver’s Coffee selection, popping it in the K-Cup Coffee Machine and pressing go.
+The removable lid makes filling easy, empty the coffee grinds into the trash, or into your garden or compost, wash out the refillable and reusable k-cup in the sink, and you’re ready for your second cup of coffee.
 Figuring out which coffees to buy for your refillable and reusable k-cup can be an enjoyable experience.
 We recommend buying coffee beans and then grinding the coffee to a #7 for drip coffee, but you may have to play around with the grind depending on your single serve coffee maker.

 Taking an extra ten seconds out of your day to fill up a reusable k-cup, you will impact the environment more positively and give yourself a better cup of coffee.
 While technology in the coffee industry is continuing to focus on speed and proficiency its important as coffee drinkers to not sacrifice flavor and the environment for ten seconds of your day.

 When I was ten years old and my mom said to me, “Alexander, we are artisan coffee roasters, we do not manufacture k cups”.
 I did not understand what she meant, but I do now.
 If you are using a single cup coffee maker, please do some research on what is available as a reusable k cup filter for your k cup coffee maker.
 This way you will be helping to save the environment, save yourself some money and also get a better cup of coffee.

 Alexander Brown is studying Global Studies and Minoring in Japanese & Technology at USCB.
 However, his real passion is performing as musical artist.